 A transcript is an official and complete copy of a student's academic history at Utica College.
 It records all courses completed, successfully and unsuccessfully, and all courses that were withdrawn after the add/drop deadline.
 It also will show any instances of Academic Probation, Academic Warning, or Academic Dismissal.
-Grades of "F for Cheating" are also recorded on the transcript.
 Utica College transcripts record every term that you have attended, including both your undergraduate and graduate studies, as applicable.
 It will show the number of credits accepted for transfer, but not the specific courses.
 Your transcript also shows any degrees awarded and official College honors earned.